 How a Style Challenge Could Help Reduce Your Social Anxiety

 Have you ever heard of a style challenge?
-I hadn’t either until just recently, but it’s an excellent way to improve your confidence about your wardrobe if you have social anxiety.
-It’s kind of like going on a diet for your wardrobe (in a good way).
+It’s an excellent way to improve your confidence in your wardrobe if you have social anxiety.

-I decided to give it a whirl and sign up for the Fall 2019 Capsule Wardrobe Style Challenge from Get Your Pretty On (GYPO).
-If you’re reading this at a later date, GYPO has seasonal challenges throughout the year, so there will always be one you can sign up for.
+I decided to give it a whirl and signed up starting with the Fall 2019 Capsule Wardrobe Style Challenge from Get Your Pretty On (GYPO).

 The challenge is designed to help you create a capsule wardrobe for the season that you are in, that allows you to get more use out of fewer clothes.